 The main section of block 2 would presumably be identical, but the selection of duplicate cards must have been entirely different.

 The sheet in the collection of the United States Playing Card Company contains the lower three quarters of the left three fifths of block 3, minus a strip at the left and bottom edges.
-The four smaller fragments in the Cary Collection belongs to a sheet that has been deliberately cut apart; when reassembled this covers an area largely overlapping the USPCC fragment.
-Compared to that, it lacks a full card height at the top and slightly less card at the bottom, but contains two card widths more to the right and the missing third of a card to the left.
-The duplicate section has been cleanly cut off from the main section, then cleanly cut in half.
-One of the halves is then cut in two again, but some millimeters off the line separating the cards.
-Finally, the smaller of the resulting pieces has been cut in two, also some millimeters off the separating line.
-The smallest resulting piece is now lost.
-It contained one card minus two narrow strips which are part of the two smallest surviving fragments.
+The four smaller fragments in the Cary Collection belongs to a sheet that has been deliberately cut apart, and a piece covering most of one card is subsequently lost.
+When reassembled this sheet covers an area largely overlapping the USPC fragment.
+Compared to that, it lacks almost a full card height at the top and slightly less at the bottom, but contains two card widths more to the right and the missing third of a card to the left.

-The layout of the main section is very similar to that of block 1, but two pairs of adjacent cards have switched places internally (underlined):
+The layout of what is preserved of the main section is very similar to that of block 1, but two pairs of adjacent cards have switched places internally (underlined):

 Though far cruder, this deck shares a few details of the beautiful deck of Hans Sebald Beham from c.
 1523.
 Though this was made in his Nuremberg period, he spent the years 1532–1550 in Frankfurt.
 The most obvious similarity is that both decks replace the suit of hearts with roses.
 Beham, however retains leaves but also replaces bells with pomegranates, so that all four suits becomes plants with the suit symbols growing from a shared stem.
 Both also have the coat of arms of their city on the deuce of acorns, which is fairly common; but also a boar or sow on the three of acorns which is rather more unusual, as this is a very common feature of one or more deuces.
 Admittedly, almost the entire figure is lost in the Heinrich Hauk deck, but a short segment of the characteristic way of drawing the back of the animal survives.